calcicodes/labpage/_posts/2024-10-29-leverhulme-PDRA3.markdown

 ## Logistical Details

-The post is funded for three years, and I need someone to start before the 1st January 2025.
+The post is funded for three years, and the candidate _must_ be able to start before 1st October 2025 to fit within funding constraints.

 {% if page.open %}

 {: .notice--info}
 The deadline for applications is **{{ page.apply_deadline }}**.
 We anticipate that interviews will be held in {{ page.interview_period }}.

-The candidate _must_ be able to start before 1st October 2025 to fit within funding constraints.

 Application link available soon.